What is remittance?

-As pinpointed in our vision article, there are 4 main factors demonstrating the remittance system is broken.
+There are 4 main factors demonstrating the remittance system is broken.

 Inflation rates in the US and Europe are undeniably high (respectively 9.1 and 8.6% in 2022).
 However, inflation rates in developing economies are tremendous.
 Currently, the top 10 countries with the highest inflation rates worldwide are Venezuela (1198.0%), Sudan (340.0%), Lebanon (201.0%), Syria (139.0%), Suriname (63.3%), Zimbabwe (60.7%), Argentina (51.2%), Turkey (36.1%), Iran (35.2%), and Ethiopia (33.0%).